 5.5 Legal Matters

 The Ombudsperson shall not intervene if a matter is currently pending in a legal forum.
-In the event that both parties have retained a solicitor, the Ombudsperson may only intervene if both parties and their solicitors consent.
+In the event that both parties have retained a solicitor, the Ombudsperson may only intervene if both parties and their solicitors’ consent.
 The Ombudsperson may always provide information pertaining to University policies and procedures.

 5.6 Refusal to Intervene